 - Develop confidence and self-esteem.

 - Care for self and belongings.

 - Relate to and respect others based on individual worth, regardless of skin color, dress, or customs.

 - Listen attentively to stories and directions.

 - Use good manners when eating and working with others.

 - Organize time.

 - Make decisions.

 - Develop large muscle coordination and general body control.

 - Develop small muscle coordination well enough to have control over cutting and printing.

 - Observe seasonal changes.

 - Follow the sequence of a story.

 - Draw conclusions.

 - Build new concepts and a richer vocabulary through a variety of activities.

 - Recognize the alphabet letters out of order.

 - Recite the alphabet in order.

 - Recite rhymes and finger plays.

 - Speak clearly and in complete sentences.

 - Speak in front of a group.

 - Recognize differences in sizes, shapes, patterns, etc.

 - Count from 1 to 100.

 - Recognize numerals from 0-20 (and higher).

 - Learn and apply math vocabulary.

 - Compare number values.

 - Recognize a given pattern and continue it.

 - Write the alphabet letters.

 - Write numerals from one to ten (and more).

 - Write his or her first name and last name.

 - Gain a good understanding of letter sounds.

-- Read and write sight words.
+- Read and write high frequency words.

 - Create and write one or two sentences independently.

 - Develop emergent reading skills.

+- Develop fine and large motor skills.

+- Listen and look with attention and respond to artwork and music.

+- Learn to see themselves as artists and musicians and develop their "voice."

+- Keep a steady beat.

+- Experience many ways to create, perform, and present.